 Waria is the Indonesian word for a transgender woman.
 It is a mix between the word pria, which means man, and wanita, which means woman.

-People walk by a group of warias gathered for and LGTBQ rally in the city center of Jarkata.
-Visibility and recognition of the gay and waria communities in Jakarta has increased, but there is still a long way to go until they are seen and treated as equal.
+Visibility and recognition of the gay and waria communities in some parts of Indonesia have increased, but there is still a long way to go until they are seen and treated as equal.